-As required by ESSA sections 1111(h)(1)(C)(ii) and 1111(h)(1)(C)(vii), proportions and numbers of students who meet or exceed expectations on academic assessments and who score at each separate achievement level on academic assessments (including the number and proportion of students not tested) shall be reported in the format described for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), Multilingual learners (MLs), students by gender, migrant students, students identified as homeless, students in foster care, and students with a parent or guardian who is a member of the Armed Forces (as defined in section 101(a)(4) of Title 10, United States Code).
+Second, Preparing for Success shall be reported in an interactive data visualization that allows the viewer to see the number and percent of students who meet or exceed expectations, as well as the number and percent of students who score at each level (i.e., A, B, C, D, and F, including Not Tested), on the combined indicator, as well as on each of the tests included in the indicator (i.e., Biology 1 and the corresponding SC ALT assessment or US History and the Constitution and the corresponding SC ALT assessment) for all students and, as required by ESSA sections 1111(h)(1)(C)(ii) and 1111(h)(1)(C)(vii), disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), Multilingual Learners (MLs), students by gender, migrant students, students identified as homeless, students in foster care, and students with a parent or guardian who is a member of the Armed Forces (as defined in section 101(a)(4) of Title 10, United States Code).
+The visualization may also provide the ability to view additional subgroups, and comparison metrics for the district and state, as available.

-All fractions reporting scores for all students for each test reported included in this indicator (including the proportion of all students who meet or exceed expectations, the proportion of all students who score at each separate achievement level, as well as the proportion of all students not tested) are expected to have the same denominator, described in the forthcoming "What Students are Included in the Indicator" section.
+All fractions reporting scores for all students included in this indicator (for either test included in the indicator) are expected to have the same denominator, including the percent of all students who meet or exceed expectations, the percent of all students who score at each separate achievement level, as well as the percent of all students Not Tested.
 Fractions reporting the achievement of subgroups of students may not sum to the number of all students included in the indicator as subgroups containing fewer than 20 students shall not be reported.